The Ultimate Guide for Choosing the Right Medicare Supplement Plan

 If you don’t mind copayments here and there, Plan N can save you some money in premium.
 It’s the least expensive out of these three options.

-As you now know, a Plan F is the most expensive, a Plan G is the most economical choice, and a Plan N is the least expensive.
+Plan F has the highest premium, a Plan G is the most economical choice, and a Plan N is the least expensive.
 But… how much would the monthly premium actually be?

-The short answer is that it’s different for everyone.
+The short answer is it’s different for everyone.
 Medigap rates are based on a few things:

 - Zip code